 A gritty, independent stock car racer who carved out a decades-long career on America's regional circuits, often with his family by his side.

-Mike Basham's life in racing is a testament to persistence and family tradition.
-Born into the sport as the son of ARCA veteran Darrell Basham, Mike grew up around the grease and gasoline of the Midwest short tracks.
-Rather than chasing NASCAR's bright lights, he built a steady, respected career in the ARCA Menards Series and its regional divisions, known for his ability to bring a car home in one piece on a tight budget.
-For years, he was a familiar face driving for family-run and underfunded teams, most notably piloting the No. 11 Ford for Fast Track Racing.
-His story is less about trophy hoarding and more about the pure, sustained love of driving, representing the backbone of American stock car racing—the drivers who compete for the thrill long after the grandstands have emptied.
+Mike Basham drove the No. 11 Ford for Fast Track Racing in the ARCA Menards Series.
+Born in 1968 as the son of ARCA veteran Darrell Basham, he grew up around Midwest short tracks.
+Basham built a steady career in ARCA and its regional divisions, known for bringing a car home intact on a tight budget.
+He drove for family-run and underfunded teams.
+His story is less about trophy hoarding and more about the pure love of driving.
+He represents the backbone of American stock car racing—drivers who compete for the thrill long after the grandstands empty.

 1965–1980